 Tips for Resigning With Advance Notice

 - Speak With Your Employer First: If at all possible, tell your boss in person that you will be leaving the company.
-Then follow up with an official business letter.
+Then follow up with an official resignation letter.
 Send a copy of the letter or email to your employer and to human resources.

 - Give Two Weeks' Notice: If possible, give your employer the standard two weeks' notice when you are going to quit.
 More than two weeks can be better, depending on the circumstances.
 If two weeks is not possible, give as much notice as you can.
 This will help you maintain a good relationship with your former employer.

 - State the Date: In the letter, include the date you plan to leave the company.
 This will give your employer a clear sense of your timeline, and allow for the hiring of your replacement.

 - Offer Assistance: Since you are giving the employer advance notice, you might offer to help the company with the transition in the coming weeks.